-Random tests containing curricular botanical subjects have been applied and results have been very satisfactory.
+Random tests containing curricular botanical subjects have been applied and results have been very satisfactory, with over 80% of average approval rates.
 These are based not only on traditional, content-oriented multiple-answer tests, but also on contextualized, more challenging activities (Bertagna, 2002).
 Moreover, questionnaires before and after activities have been applied to detect how PBL and the use of the campus botanical collections may be indeed a real aid in their knowledge build-up and acquisition.
+Common answers include a positive perspective to learn botany, a growing interest to investigate how plants influence life and the environment, and a high level of concern about the importance of plants in a routine life.